-The pan-handle-shaped Zambezi Region (formerly the Caprivi Strip) has floodplains, feathery green swamps, pristine woodland and tall baobabs, but the birdlife is the real highlight of this region.
+The pan-handle-shaped Zambezi Region (formerly the Caprivi Strip) has floodplains, feathery green swamps, pristine woodland and tall baobabs, but the birdlife is the absolute highlight of this region.
 The African fish eagle and African marsh harrier rule the skies; pied and malachite kingfishers flit around the rippling beds of water-lilies; and the elusive Pel’s fishing owl hides in foliage at the top of the tallest trees.

-17 Get up close to cheetah
+17 Get up close to the cheetah

 18 Go on a tour of Katutura, Windhoek’s lively former township

 Created in the late 1950s, when South-West Africa was under South African control, Katutura was Windhoek’s ‘black township’.
 It was further divided along ethnic lines, with the Damara, Herero, Owambo and other groups separated into Soweto, Havana and Babylon districts.
 After the Group Areas Act was scrapped in the 1980s, many chose to remain, as Katutura had grown into a regular suburb of Windhoek with real homes and communities.
 Today it’s a culturally rich part of the city and home to around 200,000 people.
 Day tours visit the busy Soweto Market with its hairdressers, tailors and barbecue stalls; lively Eveline Street with its plethora of shebeens and mobile phone kiosks; and Penduka, where Katutura women produce and sell superb handicrafts.